iagocanalejas/andiag-mvp/README.md

   ```

 # Recomendations
-  - Use Presenters as Singletones
+  - Use Presenters as Singletons
-  - Use AIPresenter< _ , CustomInterface> if you whant a more generic presenter
+  - Use AIPresenter< _ , CustomInterface> if you want a more generic presenter

 # Pull Requests
 I welcome and encourage all pull requests.
 Here are some basic rules to follow to ensure timely addition of your request: